6 min read

 You want to instill habits like saving and tracking expenses for a basic budget.
 Also, you want them to be familiar with the financial landscape they’ll need to navigate when they head out on their own.
 For example, how can they use borrowing tools like credit cards, student loans, personal loans, and other forms of credit to develop a solid financial base and build a strong credit history?

-Gone are the days of cash and checkbooks.
+Younger generations often prefer digital banking to checkbooks and tellers.
 Today, the intangible movement of money can feel more like a game than serious business.
 Your teen or young adult may want to rely on mobile apps and digital financial tools to manage their money.
 Talking about money can help them determine which apps are helpful and drive home the idea that money management is a critical skill.

 Use these primary financial and money-management concepts to help your teen gain financial literacy.
 We’ve included resources to guide what can sometimes be a difficult discussion.